MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

 ## Training paths on Microsoft Learn

-Whether you're just starting a career, or you are an experienced professional, our self-directed approach helps you arrive at your goals faster, with more confidence and at your own pace.
+Whether you're just starting a career, or you're an experienced professional, our self-directed approach helps you arrive at your goals faster, with more confidence and at your own pace.
 Develop skills through interactive modules and paths or learn from an instructor.
 Learn and grow your way.

 Microsoft Learn organizes its training content into three skill levels: beginner, intermediate, and advanced.
 Understanding these distinctions is essential for selecting the appropriate learning paths to match your skill level and career goals.